iamtimleonard/football-app/README.md

 # College Football Scores Search App

-This app is designed using the api found at https://api.collegefootballdata.com/.
+This app is designed using the API found at https://api.collegefootballdata.com/.
 Search Division I colleges and specify a season to retrieve the season results.
 Click through to see the game stats and matchup history between the two schools.
 "Week" represents the FBS week, the date is given in the game breakdown.

 ## Deployment